 Embryo freezing takes a few weeks to complete.
 Some newly diagnosed cancer patients may not have enough time before they are scheduled to undergo chemotherapy or radiation to freeze embryos (or eggs).
 Even when patients have enough time for an embryo freezing cycle, a single embryo freezing cycle may not suffice to freeze enough embryos.

 The literature suggests that cancer patients typically produce only approximately eight embryos per cycle, which may not be enough to offer a high probability of future pregnancy.
 Other fertility preservation methods such as ovarian tissue cryopreservation may be a better option, depending on the treatment time frame.

-With a decades-long history, embryo freezing has considerable outcome data to determine how many embryos should be frozen in order to have a reasonable chance of future pregnancy.
+With a decades long history, embryo freezing has considerable outcome data to determine how many embryos should be frozen, in order to have a reasonable chance of future pregnancy.
 How many embryos a patient should freeze will depend on her age and ovarian reserve status.
 For younger women with normal ovarian reserve, IVF Specialists typically recommends freezing of at least 20 embryos.
-As embryos frozen later in life have a lower potential of leading to a pregnancy, women in their 30s and 40s should consider freezing significantly more.
+As embryos frozen later in life, have a lower potential of leading to a pregnancy, so, women in their 30s and 40s should consider freezing significantly more.

-Embryo Freezing Compares Favourably with Fresh Embryo Transfer
+Embryo Freezing Compares Favourably well with Fresh Embryo Transfer

-We at Indo Nippon IVF take great pride in our Embryo Freezing Program.
-Our Scientific Director Goral Gandhi is a pioneer in the field of Vitrification.
+We, at Indo Nippon IVF take great pride in our Embryo Freezing Program.
+Our Founder & Scientific Director, Goral Gandhi is a pioneer in the field of Vitrification.
 We use the latest and the best Japanese technology called Cryotech Vitrification to preserve your precious embryos.
 We have almost 100% embryo survival rate.
-Our aim is to preserve your embryos with utmost care and cutting edge technology till we are able to complete your family with those frozen embryos!
+Our aim is to preserve your embryos with utmost care and cutting edge technology till we are able to complete your family with those frozen embryos !

 Blastocyst Embryo Transfer (BET)